apernet/hysteria-website/docs/docs/advanced/Full-Server-Config.md

 - `6`: Always use IPv6.
 Fail if no IPv6 address is available.
 - `4`: Always use IPv4.
 Fail if no IPv4 address is available.

-## Traffic stats API (HTTP)
+## Traffic Stats API (HTTP)

-The Traffic Statistics API allows you to query the server's traffic statistics and kick clients using an HTTP API. **Note that this API has no authentication, so you should not expose it to the public Internet, and also block it with ACL to prevent clients from accessing it.**
+The Traffic Stats API allows you to query the server's traffic statistics and kick clients using an HTTP API.
+For endpoints and usage, please refer to the [Traffic Stats API documentation](Traffic-Stats-API.md).

+> **NOTE:** This API has no authentication, so you should not expose it to the public Internet.
+We also recommend blocking it with ACL to prevent clients from accessing it.

 ```yaml
 trafficStats: